 La Antigua Clasico Reserva

 WHAT MAKES THIS WINE UNIQUE?
-A classic style Rioja produced from highest elevation vineyards located in the Sierra de la Demanda area of the Rioja appellation.
+A classic style Rioja produced from high elevation vineyards located in the Sierra de la Demanda area of the Rioja appellation.
 Old vines of Garnacha planted since 1940.
 Vines are tended in mineral soils of red silica, which are very unique and rare in Rioja.

 RATING HISTORY: 2010 91VM, 2010 92+View from the Cellar, 2010 91JS, 2008 94JS; 2006 91IWC

 GRAPE: 60% Garnacha, 30% Tempranillo, 10% Graciano.
 Vines planted from 1940 to 1955.
 Tended in red silica sandy soil at 700 m (2,296 ft) elevation

-PAIRING SUGGESTIONS: It pairs well with braised, stewed beef, duck and other game, roasted meats and more.
+PAIRING SUGGESTIONS: This wine pairs well with braised meats, roasted mushrooms, stewed beef, duck and game.

 VINIFICATION AND AGEING: 24 months in stainless steel tanks plus 72 months in 60% French and 40% American oak barrels